Keelen-Fisher/CodeFellows-Lecture-Notes/class0006.md

 This function can remain to be resistant to brute-force search attacks despite the computation power of the attacker.
 This can make the process of stealing data to be slower.

+## Encoding and encrypting:

+- What does encrypting mean?

+  - Hides information from everyone using salt and pepper
+    - can only be decypted using a  key
+    - salt: random noise/filter
+    - pepper: secrete variable
+    - Done by bcrypt
+    - Can has a password more than once.

+We create a hash, when we encrypt.

+- Why do we encrypt:
+  - safeguard information
+  - manage liability

 ## Basic Auth [READ:](https://en.wikipedia.org/wiki/Basic_access_authentication)

 - What is Basic Authentication?

+***Authentication*** - are you who you say you are?
+***Authorization***- are you allowed to do the "thing" based on the role you have been given?

 Basic Access Authentication is a method that provides a user name and password for the user when making a request.